 - 1. This approach requires that the C language add the [[carries_dependency]] attribute if dependency chains are to span multiple translation units, as is the case in some parts of the Linux kernel. - 2.
-The implementation is likely to be somewhat simpler because only those dependency chains passing through local variables, compilergenerated temporaries, compiler-visible function

-- arguments, and compiler-visible return values need be traced. [[carries_dependency]] attribute need be traced. - 3.
-Many irrelevant dependency chains are pruned by default, thus fewer std::kill_dependency() calls are required. - Although optimizations on dependency chains must be restricted, the restricted scope of dependency chains reduces the impact of these restrictions. - Applying this approach to the Linux kernel would require relatively small changes, as the only markings required are on function parameters and return values corresponding to crosstranslation-unit function calls.
+The implementation is likely to be somewhat simpler because only those dependency chains passing through local variables, compilergenerated temporaries, compiler-visible function arguments, and compiler-visible return values need be traced.
+One could also argue that function arguments and return values marked with [[carries_dependency]] attribute also need to be traced. - 3.
+Many irrelevant dependency chains are pruned by default, thus fewer std::kill_dependency() calls are required. - 4.
+Although optimizations on dependency chains must be restricted, the restricted scope of dependency chains reduces the impact of these restrictions. - 5.
+Applying this approach to the Linux kernel would only require the addition of markings on function parameters and return values corresponding to cross-translation-unit function calls.
+However, there are a significant number of these, so this approach can expect significant resistance from the Linux community.